metatensor/metatrain/docs/src/architectures/soap-bpnn.rst

   many neurons as the SOAP-BPNN (i.e. ``num_neurons_per_layer`` below).
 :param zbl: Whether to use the ZBL short-range repulsion as the baseline for the model
-:param long_range: Parameters related to long-range interactions. ``enable``: whether to use long-range interactions. ``smearing``: the width of the Gaussian function used to approximate the charge distribution in Fourier space; ``interpolation_nodes``: the number of grid points used in spline interpolation for the P3M method;
+:param long_range: Parameters related to long-range interactions. ``enable``: whether to use long-range interactions; ``use_ewald``: whether to use an Ewald calculator (faster for smaller systems); ``smearing``: the width of the Gaussian function used to approximate the charge distribution in Fourier space; ``kspace_resolution``: the spatial resolution of the Fourier-space used for calculating long-range interactions;
-  ``mesh_spacing``: the resolution of the Fourier-space grid used for calculating long-range interactions.
+  ``prefactor``: conversion factor from Gaussian units used in the long-range calculator to user's units; ``interpolation_nodes``: the number of grid points used in spline interpolation for the P3M method.

 soap
 ^^^^